 Account Contribution Limits

-For business owners who want to save more for retirement, you may find that the SIMPLE IRA contribution limits are more generous than the other retirement account options.
+Business owners who want to save more for retirement may find that the SIMPLE IRA contribution limits are more generous than other IRA options.
 That’s because both the company and the individual can contribute, meaning that even self-employed people get to benefit from SIMPLE IRAs.
-They can effectively match their own contribution, giving them the ability to contribute almost double the amount allowed by a traditional IRA retirement account.
+They can effectively match their own contribution, giving them the ability to contribute more than double the amount allowed by a traditional IRA retirement account.

-For 2020, company employees can contribute up to $13,500 to a SIMPLE IRA.
+For 2020 and 2021, employees can contribute up to $13,500 to a SIMPLE IRA.
 This limit increases to $14,000 in 2022.
 Employees who are 50 or older can make additional "catch-up" contributions of $3,000, for a total of $16,500.
 Additionally, if an employee participates in any other plan during the year and has elective salary reductions under those plans, the employee can contribute a maximum of $19,500 across all plans.
 This increases to $20,500 for 2022.

 SIMPLE IRA Withdrawals

 Employees can make SIMPLE IRA withdrawals before retirement age, but not without serious repercussions.
 The IRS considers SIMPLE IRA withdrawals as income to the account holder, so the money will be subject to regular income taxes.

-There are some exceptions to this tax penalty, the most common of which may be serious medical expenses that exceed 10% of a person's gross adjusted income.
+There are some exceptions to this tax penalty, the most common of which may be unreimbursed medical expenses that exceed 10% of a person's gross adjusted income.